-10. THE DEJONG EDUCATION SCHOLARSHIP
+12. DEJONG EDUCATION SCHOLARSHIP

-One scholarship of \$1,000 is available to a full-time student accepted into or continuing in the two-year B.Ed. program.
+Two scholarships of \$1,000 are available to full-time students accepted into or continuing in the two-year B.Ed. program.
 To be eligible, students must apply and must demonstrate academic achievement and Christian commitment.